 Applying for PR status now will benefit you and your spouse later in old age.
 CPF also acts as the national pension system that automatically secures part of one’s earnings for retirement.
 The system then creates a Retirement Account (RA) when you turn 55 years of age.
 The RA specifically buoys your old-age expenses, thus easing the financial burden on your children.

 The greatest perk for SPRs is that it affords eligibility for citizenship.
 Should your children wish to become Singaporeans, they will have a better shot at obtaining citizenship.
 Holding a Singapore passport also opens up more travel destinations for your children due to the country’s strong diplomatic relations.
 Additionally, you would be eligible for plenty more incentives such as:

 Paul Immigrations can help get you and your loved ones started on your journey to apply for PR.

 Applying together as a family keenly indicates to immigration officials how serious you and your loved ones are about settling down here.
 Nonetheless, it can be a challenging task to synthesise your collective strengths and contributions into a single package.
 This is where Paul Immigrations can give your application the edge it needs.

 A well-executed cover letter will effectively convey your family’s strong intentions and eligibility.
 Enlist the help of professional writing services at Paul Immigrations to elevate your profile.
-They will be able to compose a cover letter exclusively for your application to secure that coveted status.
+They will be able to compose a cover letter exclusively for your application to boost your chances of success.

 Since immigration authorities have to go through thousands of applications, your submission should be properly organised, containing only the latest and most relevant paperwork.
 Moreover, your forms should be completely filled out with accurate information.
 Seek the help of the Paul Immigrations team to accomplish each step of the process efficiently.